‘A Music Right of Way’ Forum to Celebrate the 10th Anniversary of St Agnes’ Parents’ String Orchestra

 Hosted by St Agnes’ Community Centre for Music and Arts and the Irish Association of Youth Orchestras, there will be a celebration of the 10th Anniversary of St Agnes’ Parents’ String Orchestra on Saturday, 22 February and Sunday, 23 February 2020 with a forum entitled ‘A Music Right of Way’.
 Registration is open now.

 On Saturday, 22 February 2020 from 9am – 3pm, there will be a round table discussion called ‘A Music Right of Way’.
 This discussion will focus on late starter orchestras, with an international dimension.
-The Round Table Forum is jointly hosted by the IAYO and St Agnes’ Community Centre for Music & the Arts.
+The round table forum is jointly hosted by IAYO and St Agnes’ Community Centre for Music & the Arts.

-On Sunday, 23 February, there will be a concert at 4pm in Scoil Úna Naofa hall which will celebrate late starter orchestras and feature St Agnes’ Parents’ String Orchestra, St Agnes’ Musical Society, Crumlin Community Choir and also, orchestra members for other late starter orchestras, from Ireland and abroad are being invited to attend the forum and take part in the concert.
-St Agnes’ CCMA are inviting two players from ten guest orchestras (ten years – ten orchestras) to take part in the forum and concert.
+On Sunday, 23 February, there will be a concert at 4pm in Scoil Úna Naofa hall which will celebrate late starter orchestras and feature St Agnes’ Parents’ String Orchestra, St Agnes’ Musical Society, Crumlin Community Choir and also, orchestra members from other late starter orchestras, from Ireland and abroad are being invited to attend the forum and take part in the concert.
+St Agnes’ CCMA is inviting two players from ten guest orchestras (ten years – ten orchestras) to take part in the forum and concert.
+There are musicians travelling from England, Scotland, the Netherlands, Spain, USA and of course Ireland to take part

-The forum will feature people such as Sr Bernadette Sweeney, Director of St Agnes’ CCMA and Seamus Doyle, Chairman of St Agnes’ CCMA.
-Discussions will be chaired by Allin Gray (Director of IAYO, Treasurer of the European Orchestra Federation and member of the International Music Council), Dr Marie-Louise Bowe (Assistant Professor in Music Education at DCU Institute of Education), Seamus Doyle (Principal double bass with the RTÉ Concert Orchestra, Chairman of St Agnes’ CCMA and conductor of their Parent’s String Orchestra and the Scoil Úna Naofa Orchestra) and Dawn Davin (viola player and pharmacist).
+The forum will feature people such as Sr Bernadette Sweeney, Director of St Agnes’ CCMA and Seamus Doyle (Principal double bass with the RTÉ Concert Orchestra, Chairman of St Agnes’ CCMA and conductor of their Parents’ String Orchestra and the Scoil Úna Naofa Orchestra).
+Discussions will be chaired by Allin Gray (Director of IAYO, Treasurer of the European Orchestra Federation and former board member of the International Music Council), Dr Marie-Louise Bowe (Assistant Professor in Music Education at DCU Institute of Education), Seamus Doyle and Dawn Davin (viola player and pharmacist).

 Active participation in creative performing arts is a growing theme around the world.
 Being part of this discussion is important.
 Although a small country, Ireland has a good record in musical activity in a range of genres at local levels.
 This event will have a particular focus on a sector that has been largely neglected – those who did not have the opportunity to become involved in music in their school days.
 It is a sector which may have been neglected, but which is now developing rapidly.